imadevguyanand/Laravel-Docker-Boilerplate/readme.md

    This will create the docker environment and it will take several minutes to run.
 This command will build the docker image and deploy the stack

-5. Make sure the container is running by executing the command
+5. Make sure the container is running by executing the command.
+Copy the container ID which you need it in the next step

    ```
    docker ps